 Everyone loves Tzatziki, but they don’t realize how easy it is to make at home!
 Homemade sauces are a favorite of mine because they give that extra touch to a dish.
 A few others you may want to check out are my favorite steak sauce, homemade enchilada sauce and honey mustard!

 One of the best things about Tzatziki is that it is more than a dip.
 It can also be used as a healthy alternative to mayonnaise or ranch dressing for sandwiches, wraps and as a dip.
 Once you learn how to make Tzatziki, you will want to have it around all the time.
 It’s so flavorful!

-Tzatziki is a traditional Greek sauce that’s creamy and rich in flavor.
+Tzatziki sauce is a traditional Greek sauce that’s creamy and rich in flavor.
 In Greece it’s made with goat’s milk or sheep’s milk yogurt.
 In the US, Greek yogurt is the go-to substitute.

-For this sauce, greek yogurt, cucumber, fresh lemon juice, dill and garlic come together to make a thick sauce that pairs perfectly with just about anything.
+For this recipe, Greek yogurt, cucumber, fresh lemon juice, dill and garlic come together to make a thick sauce that pairs perfectly with just about anything.
 It’s served chilled, so it’s kept refrigerated until it is time to use it.